 ILLEGALLY OBTAINED EVIDENCE IN INTERNATIONAL ARBITRATION: EXAMINING THE ADMISSIBILITY

-This post is authored by Shubham Gandhi, a third year B.A.
+This post is authored by Shubham Gandhi, a third-year student of B.A.
 LL.B.
-(Hons.) student at Dharmashastra National Law University, Jabalpur.
+(Hons.) at Dharmashastra National Law University, Jabalpur.

 Image Credits: Shutterstock